-Most hunters have probably heard the term "slam", which refers to harvesting a group of species in a certain time period or location.
+Many hunters are familiar with the term "slam," which refers to harvesting a group of species in a certain time period or location.
 For instance, there is a Sheep Slam, which refers to harvesting all of the subspecies of wild sheep in North America, or the Turkey Slam which is harvesting all subspecies of turkeys.

 The Upland Game Slam program is a partnerships between the Utah Division of Wildlife Resources and multiple conservation organizations and sponsors to encourage hunters to harvest the variety of species available across the state and to help fund upland game-related projects.
 Each slam represents a certain accomplishment that hunters can pursue, and when successful, each will receive a collectable coin.